shadowga/website/_docs/1/f-troubleshooting.md

 Usually these errors are only temporary and are on purpose to save data when content is being developed.

 * Wait for a few minutes and reload the page to see if the error was repaired.
-* Check any official community resources for notes about planned downtime.
+* Check another resource for notes about known errors or planned downtime.
 * Try accessing similar pages under the same subdomain to see if they function.
 * If none of the above solve the issue, notify an administrator.